Skip to content

 Getty Images, Sorapop

-Social media users and digital consumers willingly present a detailed trail of personal data in the pursuit of searching, watching and engaging on as many platforms as possible.
+Social media users and digital consumers willingly present a detailed trail of personal data in the pursuit of searching, watching, and engaging on as many platforms as possible.
 Signing up and signing on is made to be as easy as possible.
-Most people know on some level that they are giving up more data than they should, but with hopes that it won’t be used surreptitiously by scammers, and certainly not for surveillance of any sort.
+Most people know on some level that they are giving up more data than they should , but with hopes that it won’t be used surreptitiously by scammers, and certainly not for surveillance of any sort.

-However, in his book Means of Control, Bryon Tau shockingly reveals how much of our digital data is tracked, packaged, and sold – not by scammers, but by the brands and organizations we know and trust.
+However, in his book, "Means of Control," Byron Tau shockingly reveals how much of our digital data is tracked, packaged, and sold—not by scammers but by the brands and organizations we know and trust.
 As technology has deeply permeated our lives, we have willingly handed over our entire digital identity.
 Every app we download, every document we create, every social media site we join, there are terms and conditions that none of us ever bother to read.

 That means our behaviors, content, and assets are given up to corporations that profit from them in more ways than the average person realizes.
-The very data and the reuse of it is controlling our lives, our freedom, and our well-being.
+The very data and the reuse of it are controlling our lives, our freedom, and our well-being.

 Let’s think about all this in the context of a social media site.
-It is a place where you interact with friends, post family photos, highlight your art and videos.
-You may even share perspective on current events.
+It is a place where you interact with friends, post family photos, and highlight your art and videos.
+You may even share a perspective on current events.
 These very social media platforms don’t just own your content.
 They can use your behavior and your content to target you.
 They also sell your data to others, and profit massively off of YOU, their customer.

 Would you accept that?
-I think the answer would be "Absolutely not.”
+I think the answer would be "absolutely not.”

 In another example, imagine you hire a broker to provide you with a personal assistant to help you with your busy life.
-This assistant is with you 24/7, and she records your behavior and what you do all day long – including your most intimate conversations with your partner in the bedroom.
+This assistant is with you 24/7, and she records your behavior and what you do all day long—including your most intimate conversations with your partner in the bedroom.
 The personal assistant then sends everything she recorded back to the broker who sent her to you.
 The broker can then sell your information and use it as they please.

 Would you allow this assistant and their broker into your life?
 Again, your answer would be, "Absolutely not.”

 This is not a technology problem.
 It’s not even a legal issue.
 It’s simply a choice we make as part of a capitalist society.
 These corporations consolidated power, profit, and even propaganda by manipulating our attention and wallets.
 We shouldn’t let them get away with it.
-We should own the one thing we each should surely own - our identities.
+We should own the one thing we each should surely own—our identities.

 If we want true liberty, we must reclaim our digital rights and sovereignty.
-We have the right to own our data and we have the right not to be sold for profit.
+We have the right to own our data, and we have the right not to be sold for profit.

 It’s time to hold all internet organizations and social media platforms accountable to strict boundaries around the use of personal data.
-They simply must honor consumer digital self-sovereignty, where we are not a commodity to be sold and we should own every shred of our data.
-Users should have more control over what ads and content appears in our feed.
+They simply must honor consumer digital self-sovereignty, where we are not a commodity to be sold, and we should own every shred of our data.
+Users should have more control over what ads and content appear in our feed.
 What is seen, and certainly what is created, is ours and should match the experience online we all work so hard to curate.

 Akshay Gupta is the chief executive officer of Sez.us, a reputation-based social media platform designed to foster civil, authentic conversation by rewarding respectful engagement and suppressing inflammatory content.